Allen H. Rowan was born on Oct. 27, 1852 at Maple Summit, Fayette County, PA, the son of James and Catherine (Harbaugh) Rowan.

 But just six months later, on Nov.
 24, 1928, afflicted with valvular heart disease, Allen died at home, at age 75, on Nov.
 24, 1928.
 A newspaper obituary said: "He had been in somewhat poor health for some time, but shortly before his death had been in apparently good health.
 He hauled a load of coal for the family use on the day preceding his death."
 Allen and Annie are buried at the Peoples United Church of Maple Summit.

-Marshall's grandson, Wilbert Don Jordan, of Fairchance, PA, is a well-known Fayette County historian.
-Wilbert's extensive historical collections of railroad, school and other photographic and archival materials are often displayed at county events, including "Celebrate the Centuries" at Smithfield in June 2000.
+Marshall's grandson, the late Wilbert Don Jordan, of Fairchance, PA, was a well-known Fayette County historian.
+Wilbert's extensive historical collections of railroad, school and other photographic and archival materials often were displayed at county events, including "Celebrate the Centuries" at Smithfield in June 2000.

 Copyright © 2000, 2012 Mark A. Miner